isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 Consider an analogous example from cryptography; just because you know the hash of someone's password is `1234567890abcdef` doesn't mean you know what the password is; any good hashing function, like `AlwaysUnit`, is *one way*.
-Just because we can go forwards doesn't mean we can also come back again.
+Just because we can get there doesn't mean we can also come back again!

 The solution to non-injectivity is to give GHC some other way of determining the otherwise ambiguous type.
 This can be done like in our examples by adding a